Have you wondered how to decorate with the vintage books in your collection?

 3 Ways to Decorate with Vintage Books

-- This seems to be a controversial decorating move, but turn your spines inward or remove the covers entirely for a more neutral palette.
+• This seems to be a controversial decorating move, but you can also turn your spines inward or remove the covers entirely for a more neutral palette.

-- Likewise, create covers with linen or papers.
+• Likewise, you can create covers with linen fabric or neutral papers.

-Display by color, this is especially effective for seasonal decor!
+Display your books by color; this is especially effective for seasonal decor!

 And the most unconventional of all is to use your vintage books as wall decor.

-So, I guess, that was more than 3 ideas.
-I got a little carried away, but I hope you got some new inspiration just the same.
-And remember, old books are a staple for the vintage diy decorator.
+I hope you got some new inspiration just the same.
+And remember, old books are a staple for the vintage DIY decorator.
 Always keep your eyes open for them.

 Happy Decorating, my dears!